-As millennials move into these cities to live and work, many are looking to dip their feet into the mortgage market.
+As millennials move into these cities to live and work, many are looking to dip their feet into the mortgage market, reports Forbes.
 Furthermore, many homeowners are also looking to refinance in order to take advantage of historically low interest rates.

 Interest rates on 30-year fixed-rate home loans hit new lows 16 times in last year.
 Earlier this month these home loans averaged a record 2.65%, says mortgage giant Freddie Mac.
 It’s a great time to get a mortgage, but only for certain types of credit scores.